fbpx

 When you turn onto Emerald Lake Road, follow the road for 8 km until you see a sign that says ‘Overnight Guest Parking.’
 Turn left into the parking lot.

-Near the entrance of the Overnight Guest parking lot is a cabin.
-Use the telephone in the cabin to call our front desk.
-The shuttle will be sent to pick you up and bring you to the main lodge.
+Near the entrance of the Overnight Guest Parking Lot, you’ll find a small cabin with a courtesy phone inside.
+Simply pick up the phone to connect directly with our front desk, and a shuttle will be dispatched to bring you to the main lodge.

 As we are located in Yoho National Park, park passes are required to be displayed in your vehicle.
-Park passes can be purchased at the park gates or in downtown Banff.
-Day park passes may also be purchased at the hotel front desk.
+Park passes can be purchased at the park gates or at the visitor center in Field.

 Outlets are available but limited.
 Please inquire with the front desk upon check-in.